 An official certificate of results will be delivered to each candidate.
 Each certificate is detailed and personalised.
 For each module, the certificate will show the score obtained, the level of proficiency reached as well as a commentary of the skills in general French.

-The results will be sent 6 to 8 weeks after the exam date.
+The results will be sent 4 to 6 weeks after the exam date by email and postal mail (TEF et eTEF), by email only (TEFAQ et eTEFAQ).

 Academic degrees are not required to take the TEF Canada.
 Candidates may take the test several times, allowing a minimum of 60 days between two exam sessions.